Treasury Bonds at Merrill Edge

 Treasury Education

-The Merrill Edge site includes short educational pieces on fixed-income investing, and some of these touch on Treasury securities.
-To access these resources, select the Research tab at the top of the site and click on Fixed Income.
-On the Fixed Income page, you’ll find two sub-sections dedicated to bonds: Education and Research & News.
+The Merrill Edge website has brief educational materials on fixed-income securities.
+Some of these resources include information on Treasury debt.
+To find these helpful materials, click on the Research tab at the top of the website and select the link for Fixed Income.
+On the Fixed Income page, there are two sub-tabs devoted to bond education: Education and Research & News.

 Finding Treasuries

-On the Fixed Income overview page mentioned above, you’ll see a table of bond yields.
-Stay on the Overview tab and scroll until the blue yield links appear.
-Treasuries show up in the first row, with columns for 1 year, 3 year, 5 year, 10 year, 20 year, and 30 year maturities.
+On the Fixed Income page we saw above, there is a matrix of bond yields.
+To find this section, make sure you are on the Overview tab (the page defaults here) and scroll down until you see the blue hyperlinks of various bond yields.
+Treasuries are listed in the first row with columns for 1 year, 3 year, 5 year, 10 year, 20 year, and 30 year formats.

 - CUSIP